Gallai-Ramsey numbers for graphs with chromatic number three: Introduction

 The complete graphs under edge coloring without rainbow triangle usually have pretty interesting and somehow beautiful structures.
-In 1967, Gallai studied the structure under the guise of transitive orientations and obtained the following result \cite{Gallai} which was restated in \cite{Gy} in the terminology of graphs. \begin{thm}[\cite{Gallai},\cite{Gy}] For a complete graph $G$ under any edge coloring without rainbow triangle, there exists a partition of vertices (called a Gallai-partition) with parts $V_1, V_2, \dots, V_\ell$, $\ell\ge2$, such that there are at most two colors on the edges between the parts and only one color on the edges between each pair of parts. \end{thm} We define $\mathcal{G}=G[\{v_1,\dots,v_\ell\}]=K_{\ell}$ as a \dfn{reduced graph} of $G$, where $v_i\in V_i$ for $i\in[\ell]$.
-Obviously, there exists a monochromatic copy of $H$ in $\mathcal{G}$ if $\ell\ge R_2(H)$, which leads to a monochromatic copy of $H$ in $G$.
-In honor of Gallai's result, the edge coloring of a complete graph without rainbow triangle is called \dfn{Gallai coloring}.
+In 1967, Gallai studied the structure under the guise of transitive orientations and obtained the following result \cite{Gallai} which was restated in \cite{Gy} in the terminology of graphs. \begin{thm}[\cite{Gallai},\cite{Gy}] For a complete graph $G$ under any edge coloring without rainbow triangle, there exists a partition of $V(G)$ (called a Gallai-partition) with parts $V_1, V_2, \dots, V_\ell$, $\ell\ge2$, such that there are at most two colors on the edges between the parts and only one color on the edges between each pair of parts. \end{thm} In honor of Gallai's result, the edge coloring of a complete graph without rainbow triangle is called \dfn{Gallai coloring}.
 Given graphs $H_1,\ldots, H_k$ and an integer $k \ge 1$, the \dfn{Ramsey number} $R(H_1,\ldots, H_k)$ is defined to be the minimum integer $n$ such that every $k$-edge coloring of $K_n$ contains a monochromatic copy of $H_i$ in color $i\in [k]$, and the \dfn{Gallai-Ramsey number} $GR(H_1,\ldots,H_k)$ is defined to be the minimum integer $n$ such that every Gallai $k$-coloring of $K_n$ contains a monochromatic copy of $H_i$ in color $i\in [k]$.
 We simply write $R_k(H_1)$ and $GR_k(H_1)$ when $H_1=\dots=H_k$, and $R((k-s)H_{s+1},sH_1)$ and $GR_k((k-s)H_{s+1},sH_1)$ when $H_1=\dots=H_s$ and $H_{s+1}=\dots=H_k$.
-Clearly, $GR_2(F,H)=R(F,H)$ and $GR_k(H) \leq R_k(H)$ for $k\ge1$.
-However, determining $GR_k(H)$ for $H$ is far from trivial, even for a small graph.
-The general behavior of $GR_k(H)$ for $H$ was established in \cite{exponential}. \begin{thm} [\cite{exponential}] Let $H$ be a fixed graph with no isolated vertices.
-Then $GR_k(H)$ is exponential in $k$ if $H$ is not bipartite, linear in $k$ if $H$ is bipartite but not a star, and constant (does not depend on $k$) when $H$ is a star. \end{thm} In 2015, Fox, Grinshpun and Pach~\cite{FGP} posed a conjecture for $GR_k(K_t)$.
-The cases $t=3,4$ were proved in \cite{chgr},\cite{exponential} and \cite{k4}.
-Recently, there is a breakthrough for the case $t=5$ in \cite{colt} while there is no any results for the cases $t\ge 6$.
-For more information on this topic, we refer the readers to \cite{FGP, FMO}.
-Let $\mathscr{H}$ denote a class of graphs of order five with chromatic number three.
-It is known that $\mathscr{H}$ contains twelve graphs (see Fig. 1).
+Clearly, $GR_2(F,H)=R(F,H)$ and $GR_k(H) \leq R_k(H)$ for all $k\ge1$.
+However, determining $GR_k(H)$ for a graph $H$ is far from trivial, even for a small graph.
+In 2010, the general behavior of $GR_k(H)$ for $H$ was established in \cite{exponential}.
+Given a Gallai-partition $V_1,\dots, V_\ell$ of a complete graph $G$, we define $\mathcal{G}=G[\{v_1,\dots,v_\ell\}]=K_{\ell}$ as a \dfn{reduced graph} of $G$, where $v_i\in V_i$ for all $i\in[\ell]$.
+Obviously, there exists a monochromatic copy of $H$ in $\mathcal{G}$ if $\ell\ge R_2(H)$, which leads to a monochromatic copy of $H$ in $G$. \begin{thm} [\cite{exponential}] Let $H$ be a fixed graph with no isolated vertices.
+Then $GR_k(H)$ is exponential in $k$ if $H$ is not bipartite, linear in $k$ if $H$ is bipartite but not a star, and constant (does not depend on $k$) when $H$ is a star. \end{thm} In 2015, Fox, Grinshpun and Pach \cite{FGP} posed a conjecture for $GR_k(K_t)$.
+It is worth mentioning that the cases $t=3,4$ were proved in \cite{chgr},\cite{exponential} and \cite{k4}.
+Recently, Magnant and Schiermeyer \cite{colt} have made a breakthrough for the case $t=5$ while there are no any results for the cases $t\ge 6$.
+More information on this topic can be found in \cite{FGP, FMO}.